ma-asad/bash-operating-system/README.md

 ## Usage

-To start the "Fun With Bash" software, navigate to the directory containing the `main.sh` script and run:
+To use the "Fun With Bash" software, navigate to the directory containing the `main.sh` script and run:
 ```bash
 ./main.sh
 ```